 I am a medical sociologist in the Health Behaviours team, focusing on the relationship between obesity, stigma, and public perceptions.
-I have a PhD in sociology from the University of Cambridge, where my research focused on the relationship between disease visibility and social visibility in the lives of people affected by vitiligo or alkaptonuria (AKU) in the US.
-I am currently working on a project that addresses the reluctance that GPs often feel to discuss weight with patients in clinical settings, and the responses that patients typically give during those discussions.
+I have a PhD in sociology from the University of Cambridge, where my research focused on the relationship between disease visibility, social visibility and racial inequality in the lives of people affected by vitiligo or alkaptonuria (AKU) in the US.